England against Scotland is world football’s oldest international rivalry and the old rivals meet once again at Hampden Park this week.

-Ahead of tonight’s clash and the 115th meeting between the historic rivals, we look back at five of the best games between England and Scotland.
+Ahead of the clash, we look back at five of the best games between England and Scotland.

 England 1-5 Scotland (1928)